 Detecting Win/Loss Conditions – use conditional logic to determine if a player won or lost a game.

-Hommeet is the Singapore trusted home-based education marketplace where people can list discover and book home-based classes for children.
+Hommeet is the Singapore trusted home-based education platform where people can list discover and book home-based classes for children.
 We make learning more accessible and fun to every family by bringing classes to your home or neighbourhood at your flexibility and convenience.